xcast-lib/xcast-lib.github.io/metric.md

 ---
 layout: page
-title: Metrics: Metric
+title: Skill Metrics in XCast
 permalink: /metric/
 ---

-# Metrics: Metric
+# Metric Decorator
 ### xc.metric ([source code](https://github.com/kjhall01/xcast/blob/b1764eaa1bfaf17c85447f6571caf016a13b2915/src/verification/base_verification.py#L65))

 After BaseEstimator, metric is probably the second most important thing in XCast.
 It is the driver behind all of XCast’s skill metrics, similar to how BaseEstimator is the driver behind all of XCast’s estimators.